rm511130/Physna_User_Manual/README.md

    ![User Creation](./images/user_creation.png)

    2. The new user checks for an email from Okta.
 It expires 7 days after being issued and can only be used once.
-If one attempt a second time, a "Token Expired" message is displayed.
+If one attempts to use the same link for a second time, a "Token Expired" message is displayed.

    ![email_from_okta](./images/email_from_okta.png)